shuozhixu/JVSTA_2026/README.md

 ## Data files

 Data files are generated using [Atomsk](https://atomsk.univ-lille.fr).
+Make sure the software is installed.
 Atomsk scripts are provided in the `data` directory in this GitHub repository.
+Please use the correct script to generate the data file for each combination of dislocation character (edge or screw) and slip plane (from {110} to {134}).
+For example, to generate the data file for the edge dislocation on the {110} plane, run

+	sh 110_edge.sh

+which will generate a data file named `data.MoNbTi_edge`.

 ### Alloys other than MoNbTi

-Make two changes to the input file
+Make two changes to the atomsk script

-- line 16, use the correct data file name
-- line 28, use the correct element names
+- line 5, use the correct lattice parameter, in &Aring;
+- change the element names; by default, the three elements are Mo, Nb, and Ti

+Calculation the lattice parameter for a given alloy can follow [this GitHub repository](https://github.com/shuozhixu/Modelling_2024), where MoNbTa was used as an example.

 ## References